rnajena/anchorna/README.md

 Find anchors in RNA/DNA sequences.

-Anchorna is designed to find anchors, i.e. conserved regions, in coding sequences (or non-coding sequences or amino acis desuqnes ;) in a set of similar sequences.
+AnchoRNA is designed to find anchors, i.e. conserved regions, in coding sequences in a set of similar sequences.
 Anchors are stored as GFF files.
 Anchors can be viewed in JalView.
 You can cut out sequences relative to anchors for import into external tools.

-Anchorna supports curation and iterative refinement of anchors.
+AnchoRNA supports curation and iterative refinement of anchors.
+It can also be used to find anchors in non-coding sequences or amino acid sequences.

 ### Installation